 Defendants with Zone C offenses have a higher offense level and are more likely to receive prison sentences.
 These defendants may also receive a split sentence.
-A split sentence means the defendant will spend some time in prison but will also receive home confinement, community confinement, or other supervised release.
+A split sentence means the defendant will spend some time in prison but will also receive home confinement, community confinement, or some form of probation.

 Zone D offenses are unlikely to receive probation as part of their sentences.
-Defendant’s with zone D offense levels usually are sentenced to prison terms of at least 12 months or more.
+Defendants with zone D offense levels usually are sentenced to prison terms of 12 months or more.

 Grouping of Guideline Sentences